-Where can one invest in a lot for sale?
+Is investing in a lot for sale in Valenzuela worth it?
 Valenzuela is the perfect option for those who want to remain in the capital, but want to avoid its more condensed areas.

-Located 14 kilometers north of the National Capital that is Manila, Valenzuela City is a place that is comparatively devoid of much hoopla in comparison to its other more high-profile Metro Manila brethren.
-This is easy to understand given that the city has only been one for a relatively short amount of time, only officially being named a chartered city in 1998.
+Located 14 kilometers north of Manila, Valenzuela City is a place that is comparatively devoid of much hoopla compared to its other more high-profile Metro Manila brethren.
+This is easy to understand given that it has only been a city for a relatively short amount of time, only officially being named a chartered city in 1998.

 Formerly a part of Bulacan, areas covered by present-day Valenzuela include the hacienda of a past Spanish friar, several small political settlements, and a Spanish garrison.
 The city’s name is said to be of two origins: one simply being the diminutive variant of Valencia, as Valenzuela actually stands for “little Valencia” in Spanish.
 The other is said to be that the once-town was named after Pio Valenzuela, a Tagalog physician who served as one of the leaders of the Katipunan.